by Bruce R. Baker

 Minspeak Excitement Grows

-In September of 1980, I attended the President's Conference on Non-Speaking People at the National Institute of Health in Washington, D.C.
-I went as Richard Creech's chauffeur.
-Rick's accomplishments in augmentative communication had already attracted a good deal of attention.
+In September of 1980, I attended the President’s Conference on Non-Speaking People at the National Institute of Health in Washington, D.C.
+I went as Richard Creech’s chauffeur.
+Rick’s accomplishments in AAC had already attracted a good deal of attention.
 He was one of the first and finest users of commercially available speech output communication aids.
-By 1980, he had appeared as a guest presenter at many augmentative communication conferences.
+By 1980, he had appeared as a guest presenter at many AAC conferences.

 Rick Creech and I had become acquainted by telephone in March or April of that year.
-We had many long conversations by phone, and toward the end of the summer, I traveled to North Carolina, so we could meet personally.
-It was Rick's enthusiasm about the semantic compaction technique that kept me involved in the project at first.
-He told me about the number code system he was using, describing in detail its various aspects.
-He assured me that no one else was doing anything like Minspeak, that systems exploiting the artificial intelligence possibilities inherent in modern syntax and semantic were not available.
+We had many long conversations by phone, and toward the end of the summer, I traveled to North Carolina so we could meet personally.
+It was Rick’s enthusiasm about the semantic compaction technique that kept me involved in the project at first.
+He told me about the number encoding system he was using, describing in detail its various aspects.
+He assured me that no one else was doing anything like Minspeak – that systems exploiting the artificial intelligence possibilities inherent in modern syntax and semantics were not available.

 What I found was just what Rick had described.
 No one else was doing anything remotely similar to what I was now calling Minspeak.
 The use of multi-meaning, sequenced icons as a user interface for a language data base seemed new, and not just a little far out, to many of the participants in the conference.
 Its power, however, was becoming clearer to me and to Rick.